afkummer/sbpo2019-fix-and-optimize/README.md

 ```

-## Running the genetic algorithm
+## Running the _matheuristic_

-Once compiled, you should be ready to use this implementation of the F&O matheuristic.
+Once compiled, you should be ready to use this implementation of the _matheuristic_.
 If you execute the binary `fixAndOptimize` without any arguments, it will present you the command line usage.

 ```bash
 $ ./fixAndOptimize